 Receive selected content straight into your inbox.

 In some instances, the computers can be refurbished and given back to charitable organizations so that less fortunate folks can get one easily.
 This obviously is a far better moral choice than just dumping them.
-Plus, recycling computers also tends to support local jobs.
+Plus, recycling computers also supports local jobs.

 In the U.S., several organizations have collection programs where they will accept used computers.
 The “HP Planet Partners” initiative run by Hewlett Packard is one such program.
 Active in over 74 nations, the company aims at recycling 1.2 million tons of hardware and supplies by 2025.
 At present, over 80 percent of HP’s ink cartridges and 100 percent of LaserJet toner cartridges are manufactured with recycled materials.